 19. Global CO2 emissions rebounded to their highest level in history in 2021 – News – IEA

 DESMI has specialised in the development, manufacture, sale and service of pumps and pumping solutions incl. environmental equipment for oil spill, seaweed and clean waterways for marine, industry, defence & fuel, and utility, operating globally, but acting locally.
-Our product range - completed by products from other leading, world-class manufacturers ...
+Our product range - completed by products ...